Liverpool without Salah beats Inter in Champions League. Barcelona and Bayern win

 Julián Alvarez scored for the ninth time in his last nine league-phase appearances to lead Atletico Madrid to a 3-2 come-from-behind win at PSV Eindhoven.

-Marseille held on for a 3-2 win over Union Saint-Gilloise, whose players and fans twice celebrated what they thought were goals to level the score late on, only for both to be ruled out for narrow offsides on video review.
+Marseille held on for a 3-2 win over Union Saint-Gilloise, which had two potential equalizers ruled out for narrow offsides on video review.

-Folarin Balogun bundled the ball over the line from close range to give Monaco a 1-0 win over Galatasaray.
+Folarin Balogun's close-range finish gave Monaco a 1-0 win over Galatasaray.
+Gelson Martins scored the only goal in Olympiakos' 1-0 win over Kairat Almaty in Kazakhstan.

-Olympiakos broke through a determined Kairat Almaty defense to take a 1-0 win in Kazakhstan and boost its hopes of qualifying for the knockout stages.
-Gelson Martins scored for the Greek side in the 73rd.

 AP soccer: https://apnews.com/hub/soccer